zinggAI/zingg/docs/dataSourcesAndSinks/connectors.md

 Zingg connects, reads, and writes to most on-premise and cloud data sources.

-Zingg can read and write to Snowflake, Cassandra, S3, Azure, Elastic, Exasol, major RDBMS, and any Spark-supported data sources.
+Zingg can read and write to Databricks, Snowflake, Cassandra, S3, Azure, Elastic, Exasol, major RDBMS, and any Spark-supported data sources.
 Zingg also works with all major file formats like Parquet, Avro, JSON, XLSX, CSV, TSV, etc. This is done through the Zingg [pipe](pipes.md) abstraction.\

 ![](../../assets/zinggOSS.png)